Sew an easy felt heart sachet

 A good friend of mine is getting married on Valentine’s Day and asked me and Jo for some unique ideas for wedding favors.
 It didn’t take us long to come up with a cute and simple heart-shaped sachets made out of felt.
 A few Jordan almonds tucked into each sachet will make them perfectly lovely favors at the reception.

-These sachets are quick and easy to make, and good for a lot more than weddings.
-Here are some other great uses for these sachets:
+These DIY felt heart sachets are quick and easy to make, and have lots of potential.
+Here are some of our favorite ideas for using thems:

 - Fill them with candy to make adorable Valentines for friends, classmates and loved ones.